 History of Our Name

-Lookout Mountain stands at the west edge of the city of Golden.
+Lookout Mountain stands at the west edge of the city of Golden, Colorado.
 Ute Indians used the mountain as a campground and lookout to detect the approach of enemies.
 Their smoke-stained teepees sat back on the mountain among the springs and woods while the Arapahoe lived far to the east on the plains near present-day Denver.
-At a meeting in 1922, prospective members of our new chapter selected several names, among them “Mount Lookout,” transposing the name of this mountain, and the National Society selected it as the most appropriate.
+At a meeting in 1922, prospective members selected several names, among them “Mount Lookout,” and the National Society selected it as the most appropriate.

-In 1968, the chapter participated in the ceremony of the rededication of Golden’s Liberty Bell on a new base in front the Golden Pioneer Museum and City Hall.
-It contains a sealed box to be opened in the year 2018.
+- Rededication of Golden’s Liberty Bell, which is in front of the Golden Pioneer Museum and City Hall.
+It contained a sealed box that was opened by the city can chapter members in the year 2018.